Configurable objects with traitlets.config#

 By default, an error in a configuration file will cause the configuration file to be ignored and a warning logged.
 Application subclasses may specify raise_config_file_errors = True to exit on failure to load config files instead.

-New in version 4.3: The environment variable TRAITLETS_APPLICATION_RAISE_CONFIG_FILE_ERROR to '1' or 'true' to change the default value of raise_config_file_errors.
+Added in version 4.3: The environment variable TRAITLETS_APPLICATION_RAISE_CONFIG_FILE_ERROR

 Common Arguments#